complexdatacollective/documentation.networkcanvas.com/docs/tutorials/sample-interview.md

 ![image](/assets/img/sample-protocol/export-section.png)

 Data export operations are covered in greater detail in the [Server and Interviewer Workflows](./server-workflows.md) tutorial, but the process consists of selecting one or more sessions from this section, and clicking the "export selected to file" or "export selected to Server" button, as applicable.
+Settings for exported data can be found in the device settings in the welcome section.

 ## Next Steps